ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data are recorded values created through observation and measurement.
+&nbsp;     Data is stored observations about the world.
+Information is data organized to add meaning,

-&nbsp;     They differ from information and knowledge and never perfectly
+&nbsp;     and knowledge is what we conclude after interpretation.
+Raw data is closer to original records,

-&nbsp;     represent the real world.
+&nbsp;     while processed data reflects decisions.
+All data is an imperfect representation of reality.

 &nbsp;   </p>